needle-mirror/com.unity.adaptiveperformance/Documentation~/simulator.md

-# Adaptive Performance Simulator extension
+# Adaptive Performance Simulator plugin

 Adaptive Performance adds a section of controls to the [Device Simulator](https://docs.unity3d.com/Packages/com.unity.device-simulator@latest) window to let you simulate thermal and bottleneck events in the Editor.
 This should help you to test your Adaptive Performance implementations in the Editor without the need to deploy your app to a device.
-The extension uses the `SimulatorAdaptivePerformanceSubsystem` to simulate the events.
+The plugin uses the `SimulatorAdaptivePerformanceSubsystem` to simulate the events.

 When you install the Adaptive Performance package, Unity automatically installs the Simulator provider.
 To enable the Simulator, you must: